SINer (Dt) 3pts

 Unlike in generic Burning Wheel - characters always use their Resources points to make important purchases.
 There is no Resources score since tracking fiddly point numbers is an important theme of Shadowrun.
 Characters however, must still use Haggling, Investiation, Negotiation, or any other skill to find the things they are looking for.
 All items will have a cast.
 The GM should set a maximum cost for purchasing at character creation.

-Players can pick up additional resource points during sessions, typically from selling things (for 1/10th their resource value per hit on a Negotiation test, round down to the nearest point), day to day purchases however should be handled by Lifestyles.
+Players can pick up additional resource points during sessions, typically from selling things (for 50%+10% of their resource value per hit on a Negotiation test, round down to the nearest point), day to day purchases however should be handled by Lifestyles.

-Lifestyles cost 15r per die, and are almost always Black shade.
+Lifestyles cost 10rp for 1D, 25 rp for 2D and 50 rp for 3D , and are almost always Black shade.
 An incidental expense of food, lodging, going into a club, or a shovel to dig a shallow grave, are all Lifestyle expenses.
-The GM should set an Obstacle the player roll.
+The GM should set an Obstacle then the player roll, athough for a lot of minor expenses sthe GM should just say yes.
 You must purchase your Lifestyle every month.

 B&E Tools: 4